Contact Me

 Vue + GSAP Experimentation

-Created a slider from an example image using my basic tool set and then recreated that same slider using Vue & GSAP to get more familiar with the tools.
+Created a slider from an example image using css/sass, Vanilla JS, and Swiper JS.
+I then recreated that same slider section using GSAP, Vue, & Swiper JS to get more familiar with the tools.
 I have a greater appreciation for GSAP and look forward to using it in further projects!
-See this project on github.

 Unfortunately, most older projects have broken due to server changes & language upgrades over time.
 Feel free to review the code at my github!
 Each project links directly to its repository, if available.